kweemstra/TEACH/README.md

 <img width="868" alt="jupyter-notebook" src="https://user-images.githubusercontent.com/54576788/63766573-c0331400-c8cb-11e9-9195-19d71528258a.png">

-If you were able to start a new Python 3 Notebook, you are indeed good to go for this Thursday.
+If you were able to start a new Python 3 Notebook, you are indeed good-to-go for this Thursday.
 In case you got stuck somewhere in the process above, I will either let you look over the shoulder of a colleague tomorrow or we will do some quick troubleshooting.

 ---